putthepieceawaywalter/QMLCodingChallenge/README.md

 # QMLCodingChallenge
 coding challenge for upcoming interview
+THIS FILE DOESN'T RESPECT NEWLINES WHEN VIEWING IN GITHUB PLEASE CLICK EDIT BUTTON OR OPEN IN A TEXT EDITOR TO VIEW PROPERLY!!!

 // high level design

 	// user is presented with a login screen

 		// no authentication occurs, they just pick a user name

 	// client connects to server
 	// server assigns the client an id
 	// client saves that id